Gradient descent provably escapes saddle points in the training of shallow ReLU networks: Gradient descent for shallow ReLU networks

 \subsection{Convergence to global minima for suitable initialization}

 Suppose a trajectory of gradient descent for the loss function $\Loss$ with affine nonconstant target function $\target$ converges to a critical point of $\Loss$.
-If the gradient descent algorithm was initialized randomly under a probability measure that is absolutely continuous with respect to the Lebesgue measure, then, with probability one, the limit critical point is not a saddle point in $\SetSaddle$ by \cref{GD_avoids_saddle_points}.
-Here, $\SetSaddle$ is the same set of saddle points as specified above \cref{saddle_points_are_strict}.
-We can say more about the limit critical point using \cref{classification}.(iv).
+If the gradient descent algorithm was initialized randomly under a probability measure that is absolutely continuous with respect to the Lebesgue measure, then, with probability one, the limit critical point is not a saddle point in $\SetSaddle$ by Theorem \ref{GD_avoids_saddle_points}.
+Here, $\SetSaddle$ is the same set of saddle points as specified above Lemma \ref{saddle_points_are_strict}.
+We can say more about the limit critical point using Proposition \ref{classification}.(iv).
 It states that there are only finitely many possibilities for the value of the loss function at its critical points, which we can think of as partitioning the set of all critical points into ``layers''.
 In particular, if the loss at the limit critical point is below the threshold $\frac{[\target'(\timeZero)]^2 (\timeOne-\timeZero)^3}{12(N+1)^4}$, then this critical point must belong to the first layer, that is it must be a global minimum.
-In the following, we improve this threshold to the next layer of critical points.
+We can improve this threshold to include higher layers if we verify that the limit critical point could only be a global minimum or belong to $\SetSaddle$, which entails the absence of degenerate neurons.
+If $N$ is even, then networks in the second layer of critical points consist of only type-2-active neurons, which forces the limit critical point to belong to $\SetSaddle$ without additional hypotheses.